Introduction

 Immune function

 Cold exposure may boost certain populations of immune cells.
-When healthy young men were exposed to cold multiple times over a period of six weeks, their CD25 lymphocytes increased after three weeks, while CD14 monocytes increased after six weeks.
-Other types of immune cells, such as leukocytes and neutrophils, did not change.[59]
+When healthy young men were exposed to cold multiple times over six weeks, their CD25 lymphocytes increased after three weeks, while CD14 monocytes increased after six weeks.
+Other types of immune cells, such as leukocytes and neutrophils, did not change.[58]

-Another study demonstrated that cold exposure increased numbers of white blood cells, including cytotoxic T lymphocytes, a specialized type of immune cell that can kill cancer cells.
+Another study demonstrated that cold exposure increased the number of white blood cells, including cytotoxic T lymphocytes, a specialized type of immune cell that can kill cancer cells.
 The white cell counts remained elevated at two hours of cold exposure.
-The participants' natural killer cells (white blood cells of the innate immune system) also increased.[60]
-A separate study noted similar findings.[61]
+The participants' natural killer cells (white blood cells of the innate immune system) also increased.[59]
+A separate study noted similar findings.[60]

 While these studies indicate that cold exposure can boost some immune cells in younger people, future studies are needed to determine the effects in older people and whether the increase in immune cell number is associated with improved health.